Zahrinas/Zahrinas/README.md

 - I'm Zahrinas.
 - An undergraduate in Zhejiang University, majoring in Computer Science
 ## Interests
-- A history buff, currently most intersted in Anabaptists in Reformation
+- A history buff, currently intersted in Anabaptists in Reformation
 - Yu-Gi-Oh Official Card Game player
 ## Skills
 - Former OIer and ICPCer